Busby Berkeley: Personal life

 Berkeley was married six times.
 His wives included actresses Merna Kennedy, Esther Muir, the starlet Claire James, and Etta Dunn, who survived him.
 He was involved in an alienation of affections lawsuit in 1938 involving Carole Landis, and he was engaged to Lorraine Stein.

 Berkeley drank heavily, often having martinis in his daily bath.

-In September 1935, Berkeley was responsible for an automobile accident in which two people were killed and five seriously injured.
+In September 1935, Berkeley was responsible for an automobile crash in which two people were killed and five seriously injured.
 Badly cut and bruised, he was brought to court on a stretcher, where Time magazine reported he heard testimony that made him wince:

 'Witnesses testified that motorist Berkeley sped down Roosevelt Highway in Los Angeles County one night, changed lanes, crashing headlong into one car, sideswiped another.
 Some witnesses said they smelled liquor on him'.

 The first two trials for second degree murder ended with hung juries; he was acquitted in a third.

 After his mother died and his career began to slow, he attempted suicide, slitting his wrists and taking an overdose of sleeping pills in July 1946.
 He was admitted to a hospital for an extended stay, an experience which severely affected his mental state.

 Berkeley died from natural causes on March 14, 1976, in Palm Springs, California at the age of 80.
 He is buried in the Desert Memorial Park in Cathedral City, California.